Common Interface: Operators (partial list)

-In July 2009 the largest Cable operator in the Netherlands, Ziggo, announced that it will support CI+ based Integrated Digital Television sets (IDTVs) actively.
+In July 2009 the largest cable operator in the Netherlands, Ziggo, announced that it would support CI+ based Integrated Digital Television sets (IDTVs) actively.
 In September 2009 the first batch of 15,000 SMiT (Shenzhen State Micro Technology Co., Ltd.) CI+ CAMs was offered by various Dutch retailers, followed in October 2009 by the first batch of Neotion CAMs.

-Other supporters include Canal+, and conditional access companies Irdeto and Conax.

-In 2009, NDS (now Cisco) announced that it will support Kabel Deutschland to deploy CI+ to its customers.
-In 2014, CI+ CAMs with Cisco VideoGuard CA, manufactured by SMiT were deployed at D-Smart, KDG (Kabel Deutschland), KBW, Sky Deutschland, Tele Columbus etc.
+Other supporters included Canal+, and conditional access companies Irdeto and Conax.
+In 2009, NDS (now Cisco) announced that it would support Kabel Deutschland to deploy CI+ to its customers.
+In 2014, CI+ CAMs with Cisco VideoGuard CA, manufactured by SMiT were deployed at D-Smart, KDG (Kabel Deutschland), KBW, Sky Deutschland, and Tele Columbus.